 - You must be able to lift, push, or carry at least 25 pounds.

 - You must own a car for transporting animal(s) to vet appointments, or evacuating them in case of an emergency.

 - All parties responsible for care of foster animal(s) are encouraged to attend foster care training, to be scheduled after your application has been approved by the Volunteer team.

 - You must have a schedule that allows you to meet the needs of foster animals in your care.

 We hope that our foster volunteers choose to open their homes as a demonstration of their deep commitment to making a difference in the lives of animals in need, but we understand that you may indeed fall in love and find the perfect companion for your family.

 Is it difficult to say good-bye?

 Fosters definitely need the ability to say goodbye.
-It can be tough, but making a difference this big isn’t always easy!
-Please remember that fostering is a temporary situation and letting go of one foster pet enables you to help another animal in need.
-Please know that although each adoption saves a life, a great foster parent can save many lives, by socializing and rehabilitating pets that might just need a little extra time and care to be ready for a new home.
+Please remember that fostering is a temporary situation and letting go of one foster pet enables you to help another in need.
+Although each adoption saves a life, a great foster parent can save many lives by socializing and rehabilitating pets that need a little extra time and care to be ready for a forever home.

 Is there a time commitment?

-The length of Foster assignments varies based upon the needs of the animals.
-You will receive an approximate duration before you commit to any particular animal.
-If you are unable to host the animal(s) for that length of time you are welcome to decline the assignment.
+The length of foster assignments varies based on the needs of the animal.
+You will receive an approximate duration before you commit to an animal.

 Where do I pick up my foster animals?